 The elimination of physical obstacles to growth can result in unforeseen growth.
-A number of physical constraints to growth currently exist in the vicinity of the project, specifically in the area west of Fiddyment Road, north of Pleasant Grove Boulevard.
+A number of physical constraints to growth currently exist in the vicinity of the project, specifically in the area west of Fiddyment Road, north of Baseline Road.
 In summary, the primary growth obstacles in the area today include limited capacity of the roadway, potable water, recycled water, wastewater, and electric distribution systems serving the western portion of the City of Roseville.

-The Proposed Action, including the alternatives, would remove roadway capacity limitations through the construction of many on-site roadways that would connect the site with the existing roadway system.
-In particular, the Proposed Action would extend Westwood Boulevard, a major arterial, from the Creekview Specific Plan (CSP) area to Sunset Boulevard West.
-The construction of the roadway improvements would facilitate the expansion of urban development into an area where none currently exists.
+The Proposed Action and on-site alternatives would remove roadway capacity limitations through the construction of many other on-site roadways that would connect the site with the existing roadway system.
+The construction of these roadway improvements would facilitate the expansion of urban development into an area where none currently exists.